 Example:

-In the Balance Sheet dated 31/12/2025:
+However, in the Balance Sheet dated 28 February 2026,

 How to Interpret This Difference as an Accountant or Auditor